June 2, 2020

 A town launch near the head of Greenwich Cove affords free access for trailer-boaters and a decent amount of parking.
 Another free launch facility is located on the opposite side of the cove, at Goddard State Park.
 This launch site was dredged and renovated in early 2016, and features a two-lane ramp with tie-up float and parking.

-If you’re looking for a place to keep your boat for a few days (or the entire season), East Greenwich and neighboring Warwick are home to no fewer than 10 marinas, most offering transient slips and moorings, and a few with onsite restaurants.
+If you’re looking for a place to keep your boat for a few days (or the entire season), East Greenwich and neighboring Warwick are home to many marinas, most offering transient slips and moorings, and a few with onsite restaurants.
 A short walk from the waterfront brings you to the downtown area, where you’ll find even more dining options, as well as interesting shops, historic sites and places to restock the galley or grog locker.
 You can even catch a concert, comedy show or film at the town’s restored, circa-1926 theater.
 Also, it’s worth noting that East Greenwich is a 10-minute cab ride from Green Airport in Warwick, making it easy to pick up and drop off guests visiting from out of town.